A Tuber of a Gourd

 I sent my friend the email with my prize offer and I was supposed to hear back from the owner, John.

-Surprise, I didn’t hear back.
+!
+Surprise ! — I didn’t hear back.

 This was my initial prize offer email.

 I visited the bar for a Friday the 13th drag show in August (2021) to see a good friend host and perform, and I introduced myself to the owner for the very first time; in that meeting he admitted that he hadn’t read the prize offer email forwarded to him until that moment.
-I saw him click the bold unread email from the host, so I know he wasn’t lying about that; he even admits that he didn’t read the prize email in a text, too.
+I literally saw him click the bold, unread email from the host, so I know he wasn’t lying about that; he even admits that he didn’t read the prize email in a text, too.
 Anyway, I understood that he was tending bar, so we agreed we’d set up another time when we could discuss my offer and where he could explain the contest and how the sponsorship worked in full.

-I even mentioned to him that I wanted to do drag workshops at the bar because I wanted to be involved with the CT drag community even if he didn’t accept my prize offer.
-John gave me his email and we exchanged some emails to picked some dates to meet and talk business — but it never happened and I never heard back about the work shop or the prize offer.
+I also mentioned to him that I wanted to do drag workshops at the bar because I wanted to be involved with the CT drag community even if he didn’t accept my prize offer.
+John gave me his email and we exchanged some emails to pick some dates to meet and talk business — but it never happened and I never heard back about the work shop or the prize offer.

 My workshop proposal email.